theatlasroom/tidbits/languages/ruby.md

   - Immutable and perform better than strings as keys
 - `||=` conditional assignment, assigns a variable only if it doenst already have a value
 - `<<` concatenates the right hand value to the left hand object
+- Classes are defined with the `class` keyword
+  - `initialize` functions are used as constructors
+  - `@instance_variable` is an instance variable
+  - `@@class_variable` available to all instances of a class
+  - `$global_variable`
+  - `.new` is used to create instances of a class
+  - `super` is used to call into the parent class
+  - classes only support single inheritance
+  - class methods are prefixed with the class name

 ## Syntax